 Visit www.michaelkenna.net to see more about him.

-Born in 1949, Per Bak is the leading photographer of Denmark and was one of the pioneers of landscape photography.
-What especially stands him out is that his photos are usually presented just the way they are taken, without any manipulations.
+Born in 1949, Per Bak is the leading photographer of Denmark.
+And was one of the pioneers of landscape photography.
+What especially stands him out is that his photos are usually presented the way they are taken, without any manipulations.

-His photos present nature just the way they are so that their true state is seen.
-This, however, does not stand in the way of the fact that the pictures are usually very polished.
+His photos present nature the way they are so that their true state is seen.
+This, yet, does not stand in the way of the fact that the pictures are usually very polished.
 This man is known for his photos of cemeteries, museums, and monuments.
-His photography has been described as “metaphysical realism” since he is really good at creating surreal images.
+His photography has been described as “metaphysical realism”.
+Since he is good at creating surreal images.

 You will find his works at www.artsy.net/artist/per-bak-jensen

-A trained economist, Sebastiao is a Brazilian photographer who started his photography journey by taking pictures of places he visited while working as an economist with the International Coffee Organization, ICO.
-Over time, this hobby grew so serious for him that in 1973, he abandoned his career as an economist and became a full-time photographer.
+A trained economist, Sebastiao is a Brazilian photographer.
+Who started his photography journey by taking pictures of the places he visited.
+While working as an economist with the International Coffee Organization, ICO.
+Over time, this hobby grew so serious for him.
+That in 1973, he abandoned his career as an economist and became a full-time photographer.

-In 1994, after having worked a number of years with Magnum Photos, he teamed up with his wife, Leila to form their photography outfit, Amazonas Images in Paris.
+In 1994, after having worked many years with Magnum Photos, he teamed up with his wife, Leila.
+To form their photography outfit, Amazonas Images in Paris.

-This book also contains a number of very beautiful landscape shots.
+This book also contains many very beautiful landscape shots.
 Since 2001, Sebastiao has been a UNICEF Goodwill Ambassador.